FernandoBasso/dev-how-to/javascript/leetcode30day/README.md

 ## Performance

-In general, using some new ECMAScript features will result in less performant results (both in terms of execution time and memory footprint).
+Sometimes using some new ECMAScript features will result in less performant results (both in terms of execution time and memory footprint).

 For example, using [...spread is orders of magnitude more computationally costly](../performance.md) than good old `Array.prototype.push()` to add elements an array, or copy an array.